South Carolina Tax Attorneys Defending Your Tax Fraud and Tax Evasion Charges

 - garnish your wages.

 A conviction for tax evasion can result in jail time and staggering fines and penalties.
-If you are under investigation, or have been arrested for federal tax evasion, it is critical that you contact an experienced federal tax attorney to help defend your case.
+If you are under investigation, or have been arrested for federal tax evasion, it is critical that you contact experienced federal tax fraud and tax evasion lawyers to help defend your case.